grycap/oscar-landing/content/english/blog/post-elyra-egi-notebook.md

 ---

-In this blog, we aim to provide a hands-on guide to utilising [Elyra](https://elyra.readthedocs.io/en/latest/), an AI-centric extension for [Jupyter Notebooks](https://jupyter.org/), within the framework of [EGI Notebooks](https://notebooks.egi.eu/hub/welcome).
-The primary focus will be on interacting with [OSCAR](https://github.com/grycap/oscar) clusters and services using Elyra's enhanced capabilities.
+In this blog we aim to provide a hands-on guide to utilising [Elyra](https://elyra.readthedocs.io/en/latest/), an AI-centric extension for [Jupyter Notebooks](https://jupyter.org/), within the framework of [EGI Notebooks](https://notebooks.egi.eu/hub/welcome).
+The primary focus will be on interacting with [OSCAR](https://github.com/grycap/oscar) clusters and services using Elyra's enhanced capabilities to create AI workflows.
+The workflow steps trigger the execution of OSCAR services that can run on remote clusters deployed across multiple distributed Cloud infrastructures.

+This work is part of the AI4Compose development carried out in the framework of the [AI4EOSC](https://ai4eosc.eu) European Project.

 We will walk through the entire process, from setting up the initial environment to running specific OSCAR services like the amusing `Cowsay` and others.